Grillmasters Get a Food Safety Lesson

 - Eat your fruits and veggies.
 Add variety to your meals by grilling fruits and veggies instead of meat.
 Vegetables do not produce HCAs.

 - Frequently wash your hands and surfaces.
-This can prevent cross-contamination of bacteria, like E. coli.
+This can prevent cross-contamination of bacteria, such as Escherichia coli (E. coli) infection.

 - Use separate plates.
 Use one cutting board for raw meats and a clean one for other foods in order to reduce bacteria crossover.
 Be sure to use separate plates, utensils, and platters for raw and cooked foods.
 For instance, if the raw steaks are carried out on a platter and tongs are used for placing them on the grill, you must use a new clean platter and tongs for taking the cooked steaks off the grill when they are done.